LylChun/EPGminer/README.md

 ## EPGminer Shiny App

 All of the functionality of the epgminer package is also accessible through the EPGminer app built using the Shiny framework.
-Additionaly, the app contains a novel algorithm for semi-automatic labeling of waveforms without the need for manual annotations.
+Additionally, the app contains a novel algorithm for semi-automatic labeling of waveforms without the need for manual annotations.